Clicky

 Great frontline worker communication comes down to a few things:

 • Frontline Manager Communication.
 Gallup research shows that managers account for 70% of the variance in employee engagement.
 But we also know that most managers aren’t comfortable having tough conversations with their direct reports.
 This suggests that we need to heavily invest in manager training so they can be a stronger link in the chain of communication within organizations.
+One effective approach to enhance communication is by organizing structured team huddles.
+Learn more about the 5 elements of great team huddles to boost engagement and foster better team dynamics.

 • How you measure internal communication.
 What you measure matters.
 Many internal comms professionals stop with counting clicks, likes, and comments.
 But these can be vanity metrics if they are all we look at.
 Communicators need to get better at measuring other KPIs like retention, increased safety, and time savings.
 This not only helps to prove the ROI of communication but also helps IC teams know if their strategies are making the right impact.